Understanding the Five-Minute Rule

 What is the 5 Minute Rule for ADHD and how does it work?

-The Five-Minute Rule is a time-based task initiation technique that helps reduce procrastination by encouraging individuals to begin any task with just five minutes of commitment.
-This helps overcome executive function barriers by shifting focus from perfection or completion to simply getting started.
+The Five-Minute Rule is a time-based task initiation technique.
+It encourages you to begin any task with just five minutes of commitment.
+This overcomes executive function barriers by shifting focus from perfection or completion to simply getting started.

 Who can benefit from the 5 Minute Rule?

-While especially effective for individuals with ADHD or executive functioning challenges, the Five-Minute Rule is a universally helpful strategy.
-Anyone experiencing overwhelm, avoidance, or mental fatigue can benefit from its low-pressure approach.
+While especially effective for individuals with ADHD or executive functioning challenges, anyone experiencing overwhelm, avoidance, or mental fatigue can benefit from its low-pressure approach.

 What makes this method neurodivergent-affirming?

 This strategy does not punish or shame inaction.
-It meets people where they are, honors the emotional and sensory challenges involved in starting, and supports incremental progress.
+It meets people where they are, honors the emotional and sensory challenges of starting, and supports incremental progress.
 It aligns with neurodiversity-affirming practices that promote accessibility and autonomy.

 How can caregivers or professionals support someone using this method?

-Caregivers can model the technique themselves, offer reminders or timers, and provide positive reinforcement after five minutes are completed.
-For therapists and coaches, integrating the Five-Minute Rule into sessions or homework can support skill-building and reduce overwhelm.
+Caregivers can model the technique, offer reminders or timers, and provide positive reinforcement after five minutes.
+Therapists and coaches can integrate the Five-Minute Rule into sessions to support skill-building and reduce overwhelm.

 Reference